justQing00/react-radial-bar-chart/README.md

 ### Inspiration From

-In a project I have to make a React `RadialBarChart` compoments, and I found [radial-bar](http://antv.alipay.com/g2/demo/16-polar/radial-bar.html).
+In a project I have to make a React `RadialBarChart` compoment, and I found [radial-bar](http://antv.alipay.com/g2/demo/16-polar/radial-bar.html).
 But I do not need import all of it just for `radial-bar`, so I write one.

 ### CheckList
 ##### 0.1.1